Do you have a three-year Indian bachelor’s degree? Do you find it difficult to receive recognition for it in the United States?

 Are you considering ordering a credential evaluation report?
 If so, begin the process early because it takes time for your home institution to send documents to the credential evaluation agency.

-If plan to study abroad in the United States, check out the e-guides below.
-They will help you navigate everything from the application process to securing financial aid:
+If plan to study abroad in the United States, check out the e-guides below: